KianBahasadri/bahasadri.com/docs/features/calculator/FRONTEND.md

 ## Overview

 Frontend implementation for the calculator utility.
 The frontend provides a button-based calculator interface that mimics a physical calculator, with power on/off functionality, number input, operator selection, and calculation execution.
+The calculator supports building equations of any length by chaining multiple operations together.
 All calculations are performed by the backend API.

 ## Code Location